BrianHicks/elm-duet/README.md

 # elm-duet

-I like Elm and TypeScript for building apps, but I find it annoying to make the boundary between them type-safe.

-I can get around this in various ways, of course, either by maintaining a definitions by hand or generating one side from the other.
-In general, though, you run into a couple different issues:

-- It's easy for one side or the other to get out of date and errors to slip through CI and code review into production.
-- Definitions in one language may not be translatable to the other (despite the two type systems having a high degree of overlap.)

-`elm-duet` tries to get around this by creating a single source of truth to generate both TypeScript definitions and Elm types with decoders.
+`elm-duet` provides interop types between Elm and TypeScript by creating a single source of truth using [JSON Type Definitions](https://jsontypedef.com/) (JTD, [five-minute tutorial](https://jsontypedef.com/docs/jtd-in-5-minutes/).)
-We use [JSON Type Definitions](https://jsontypedef.com/) (JTD, [five-minute tutorial](https://jsontypedef.com/docs/jtd-in-5-minutes/)) to say precisely what we want and generate ergonomic types on both sides (plus helpers like encoders to make testing easy!)
+This allows us say precisely what we want and generate ergonomic types on both sides (plus helpers like encoders to make testing easy!)

-In addition, `elm-duet` produces files that make following good practices around interop easier!
-I'll call those out as we get to them.
+## JTDs?
+What's that?

+A JTD is similar to a JSON Schema, except it leaves out features that you can't express in a typical type system.
+For example, a JSON Schema lets you express as a regex validation on a string, but JTD just allows you to specify the string.
+This takes away a little bit of the expressive power, but it provides a direct mapping onto the type system.

+There are 6 typical things you do with JTDs:

+- `{ "type": "string" }` (or `float64`, or `boolean`, etc) refers to that type directly.
+- `{ "properties": { "foo": { "type": "string" } } }` gives you an object.
+- `{ "discriminator": "foo", "mapping": { "bar": { "properties": { "baz": { "type": "string" } } } } }` gives you a discriminated union.
+  In TypeScript, for example, this would produce the type `{ foo: "bar", baz: string }`.
+- `{ "elements": { "type": "string" } }` gives you a list of values (of whatever shape you like, `string` here)
+- `{ "values": { "type": "float64" } }` gives you an object with unknown keys, but values of the type you specify (`float64` here)
+- `{ "enum": ["a", "b"] }` only allows a closed set of values.
+  In Elm, this becomes a custom type.

+In addition to these, you can define global types and refer to them with `{ "ref": "someName" }`.
+You can also specify nothing at all by saying `{}`, which is a `()` in Elm and a `Record<string, never>` in TypeScript.

+Let's see how we can use these to build up the interop for some sample apps.

 ## Example 1: JWTs